chibondking/wt2p_lp100a/README.md

 `java -jar WT2P-LP100A.jar /dev/ttyUSB1 <LATEST_LP_100_FIRMWARE>`

+You must use either sudo (not recommended) or give your serial/usb serial ports read-write access to your user.

 #### On OSX:

 There are a number of articles to identify the USB serial device that is plugged